 - Are tenants required to obtain a renter insurance policy and which insurance company would you recommend?

-- What if any additional language do you add to lease agreements, which limits my risk and deters litigation?
+- What if any additional language do you add to lease agreements that limits my risk and deters litigation?

 - In the event of a claim, which law firms have you worked with in resolving legal disputes between landlords and tenants?

 - Do you have a point person that specifically handles work orders?
-If so, could you walk me through this process?
+If so, could you walk me through the process?

-- Could you provide an example of a time you worked with not only your client’s insurance company, but also the insurance companies for the adjacent residences to remedy multi-unit damage events?
+- Could you provide an example of a time you worked with not only your client’s insurance company but also the insurance companies for the adjacent residences to remedy multi-unit damage event?

 - What sections in NRS 118a are most important?
 Are there any specific rules and regulations relating to retaining tenant deposits?